Updated: Jan 11

 Still didn't find the perfect yarn for your budget?
 Don't panic!
 To perform your own search for affordable yarns, here are a couple of places to start:

 Have you made a yarn/color selection for your Super Simple Ribbed Headband?
 If so, what have you chosen?
-I would love to hear about it in the comments below, on Instagram (be sure to tag @snickerdoodleknits), or on Ravelry (share it in my group and/or link your yarn and pattern on your project page)!
-Don't forget to sign up for your free Super Simple Ribbed Headband pattern here!
+I would love to hear about it in the comments below, on Instagram (be sure to tag @snickerdoodleknits), or on Ravelry (you can link your yarn and pattern on your project page)!